-Regular, proper brushing, flossing and gargling can do quite a bit to alleviate a halitosis problem, but a quick brushing twice a day is not enough.
-Many people spend less than a minute when they are brushing, which is not enough time to clean all tooth surfaces, cheeks and gums.
-Flossing is critical in order to remove food particles from in between teeth, depriving the bacteria in the mouth from this source of protein.
-One of the most important tasks for alleviating chronic halitosis is cleaning the back of the tongue where the bacteria are generally allowed to thrive with little disruption.
+Improved Daily Oral Hygiene Routine: Regular brushing, flossing, and gargling can alleviate halitosis when done properly, however, quickly brushing twice a day is inadequate.
+Many people spend less than a minute when brushing, which is not enough time to clean all tooth surfaces, cheeks, gums, and the tongue.
+Brushing the teeth, tongue, and gums immediately after eating dairy foods, fish, and meat can help reduce heavy smells associated with their consumption.
+Flossing is critical to removing food particles from between the teeth, thereby depriving bacteria in the mouth from this source of protein.
+One of the most important tasks for alleviating chronic halitosis is cleaning the back of the tongue, where bacteria generally thrive with little disruption.

-When purchasing products to treat chronic halitosis, be sure to select a high quality product that is guaranteed to be effective.
-TheraBreath® offers a wide variety of effective products that carry a 100% money-back guarantee in the treatment of chronic halitosis.
-Click here to view a catalog of TheraBreath® products <
+When purchasing products to treat chronic halitosis, it is crucial to select a high quality product guaranteed to be effective.
+TheraBreath® offers a wide variety of effective products with a 100% money-back guarantee for the treatment of chronic halitosis.
+Click here to view our full selection of products.